Chris Garrity: Professional career

 2004 (Boston): Began the season as the Cannons starting goalie until a knee injury sidelined him late in June.
 Missed five games before returning for the last game of the year.
 Recorded a season high 24 saves against Rochester on June 5.

 2003 (Boston): Named Boston's Rookie of the Year.
 Played in seven games while starting six and was a two-time MLL Rookie of the Week recipient.

 College career

 After attending St. Mary's High School in Annapolis, Maryland, Garrity played college lacrosse at Penn State University.
 Named team captain and team MVP in his senior season.
 Was All-ECAC second team in 2003 while leading the Nittany Lions to their first NCAA Tournament appearance in school history.
 Ranks fifth in PSU history with 444 career saves.
 Was a two-time ECAC Defensive Player of the Week recipient in 2003.

-Personal

-Currently works in Customer Success for EnerNOC, Inc. His favorite food is salmon.
-His hobbies include golf, boating, and traveling and his favorite movie is Good Will Hunting.
-His favorite color is khaki.